Electronic/fiber artwork by Phillip Stearns

 I told a joke about teachers—the difference between a teacher and a prostitute, the prostitute gets money from Congress—and we laughed again.

 After an hour in this vein, it did not seem beyond the pale when she asked me to walk her back to her apartment.
 But it did surprise me when she asked me up.
-It was a modern two-storey which did not quite blend with the more stately frame houses that occupied most of the block.
+It was a modern two-storey which did not quite blend with the more stately frame houses occupying most of the block.
 Her clumsy struggle with the security gate struck me as vaguely touching.
 She repeatedly kept reentering the code, on the final attempt blurting it out in an exasperated whisper, a terse "1-2-3-4."

 "You shouldn't let a strange man know your code."